Devolution is the transfer of powers from a central to a regional authority.

 - many aspects of transport

 - nucleur energy, oil, coal, gas and electricity

 - the Constitution

 It is important to know whether the issue you’re interested in is devolved to the Scottish Parliament or reserved to the UK Parliament.

 This will determine whether you contact one of your Members of the Scottish Parliament (MSPs) at Holyrood or your Member of Parliament (MP) at Westminster.

 Where can I find out more?

-The key documents that define the powers of the Scottish Parliament are:
+The key documents that define the powers of the Scottish Parliament are as follows:

-- the Scotland Act 1998 which created a Scottish Parliament with powers to make laws on a range of issues.
+The Scotland Act 1998 created a Scottish Parliament with powers to make laws on a range of issues.
 Schedule 5 of the Scotland Act 1998 lists what is reserved to the UK Parliament.
 If a matter is not mentioned as being reserved in this part of the Act, it is devolved to the Scottish Parliament.

-- the Scotland Act 2012 which gives more powers to the Scottish Parliament or to Scottish Ministers, including the transfer of some significant financial powers.
+The Scotland Act 2012 gives more powers to the Scottish Parliament or to Scottish Ministers, including the transfer of some significant financial powers.
 The Act also formally changes the name of the Scottish Executive to the Scottish Government.
 The new powers devolved to the Scottish Parliament include: